popey456963/powder-game/README.md

 # powder-game

 ## Description
 A game about falling powders.
+Different powders fall from the aky or can be spawned in to form various patterns.
+Different powders have different behavious.

 ## Function
 The server file to run is index.js.
 First of all, the JavaScript and CSS needs to be bundled using parcel.
 Run `npm run watch` to do this; the code is output in the `public/dist` folder.
 Then, after installing nodemon, run `npm run nodemon` to run the server.
 The server should start on port 9876.

+## Authors
+Authors are listed in AUTHORS.MD.

+## Licence
+The licence for this project is the Mozilla Public License Version 2.0.
+It is in the LICENSE file.

 ## Libraries Used
 - query-string